-This is, in a nutshell, the multicentered worlds solution to the conflict between the Lockean picture of communication and a self-location account of belief and other attitudes.
-In the rest of the paper, I will develop the multicentered worlds view in more detail.
-I will first talk about the notion of belief (§6), will then address semantic questions (§§7-8), and will finally turn to the pragmatics of discourse about oneself and about matters of taste (§§9-11).
+This is in a nutshell the sequenced worlds solution to the conflict between the Lockean picture of communication and a self-location account of belief and other attitudes.
+In the rest of the paper, I will fill in the details of the sequenced worlds view.
+I will first talk about the notion of belief ( $\S 6$ ), will then address semantic questions ( $\S \S 7-8$ ), and will finally turn to the pragmatics of discourse about oneself and about matters of taste ( $\S \S 9-11$ ).